AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-09-01-cleaning-up-unnecessary-remote-tracking-references/cleaning-up-unnecessary-remote-tracking-references.md

 ## Conclusion

-Following these steps, we can declutter our Git workflow and keep only the relevant references.
+Following these steps, you can remove any remote tracking references that you dont need.

 ## References